sst/guide/_examples/how-to-create-a-rest-api-in-typescript-with-serverless.md

 $ npx sst start
 ```

-The first time you run this command it'll take a couple of minutes to do the following:
+The first time you run this command it'll take a couple of minutes to deploy your app and a debug stack to power the Live Lambda Development environment.

-1. It'll bootstrap your AWS environment to use CDK.
-2. Deploy a debug stack to power the Live Lambda Development environment.
-3. Deploy your app, but replace the functions in the `src/` directory with ones that connect to your local client.
-4. Start up a local client.

-Once complete, you should see something like this.

 ```
 ===============